NostrGameEngine/docs/docs/nip-drafts/nip-ADS.md

 Unix timestamp (seconds) when bid expires.

----

 ## Cancellation Event

 Advertiser cancels a bid by publishing a NOSTR **Deletion** (`kind:5`) referencing the bidding event ID.

----

-## Negotiation Events
+## Negotiation Events overview

-Replaceable NIP‑44 encrypted events (`kind:30101`) used for negotiating offers and payouts.
-These events are used to communicate actions between the advertiser and offerer, such as making offers, accepting offers, requesting payments, and processing payouts.
+Replaceable NIP‑44 encrypted events (`kind:30101`) used for negotiating offers and payouts between the offerer and delegate.

+The content field is encrypted using the NIP-44 standard, using the counterparty pubkey as the recipient:

+  - If the event is sent by the offerer, the recipient is the delegate pubkey from the bid's `D` tag.
+  - If the event is sent by the delegate, the recipient is the author of the offer event (ie. the offerer ephemeral pubkey).

 ```yaml
 {